ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

     the Model project, and design the capture requirement method in the ModelHelper.cs file.

-Test suite
+Test suites
 ----------

-The test suites verify the server-side and testable requirements listed in the requirement specification.
-The test suites call the protocol adapter to send and receive message between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consists of a series of test cases which are categorized into several scenarios.
+Test suites verify the server-side and testable requirements listed in the requirement specification.
+Test suites call a protocol adapter to send and receive message between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
+A test suite consists of a series of test cases that are categorized into several scenarios.
 Some test cases rely on a second SUT.
 If the second SUT is not present, then some steps of these test cases will not be run.